 In interviews and survey findings, parenting youth reported the multiple challenges they have faced during the pandemic.
 When compared to non-parents, parenting youth reported more severe housing impacts and less access to food.

-Less likely to be employed either part-time, full-time, or have informal employment More likely to have experienced an episode of homelessness since February 2020 40% compared to 54%
+More likely to have experienced an episode of homelessness since February 2020